Time-Varying Multi-Seasonal AR Models: Bayesian inference for time-varying multi-seasonal AR

 \subsection{Updating the parameter paths}

 Conditional on all other parameters, the TVSAR model in \eqref{eq: SAR_DSP} can be expressed as the following state-space model with $\v\theta_t$ as the state vector

 where $\mathrm{Uniform}(\mathbb{S})$ denotes the uniform distribution over the stability region for the implied $\v\phi_0$ in each AR polynomial.
-Note that the state transitions in \eqref{eq:ss_transition} is linear and heteroscedastic Gaussian, and the measurement model in \eqref{eq:ss_measurement} is nonlinear with Gaussian additive errors.
+Note that the state transition model in \eqref{eq:ss_transition} is linear and heteroscedastic Gaussian, and the measurement model in \eqref{eq:ss_measurement} is nonlinear with Gaussian additive errors.

-Our goal is to design a Gibbs updating step where we draw from the joint conditional posterior of the parameter paths $p(\v \theta_{0:T}|y_{1:T}, \cdot)$, using the dot $\cdot$ as a placeholder for all the other parameters in the model.
-Sampling is ideally performed by the following two steps: \begin{enumerate} \item compute the sequence of \emph{filtering distributions} $p(\v \theta_{t}|y_{1:t}, \cdot)$ for $t=0,\ldots,T$; \item sample from the \emph{joint smoothing distribution} $p(\v \theta_{0:T}|y_{1:T}, \cdot)$ via backward sampling, starting from the final filtering distribution $p(\v \theta_T|y_{1:T}, \cdot)$ and iterate back in time for $t=T,T-1,\ldots,0$. \end{enumerate} For linear Gaussian models, the filtering posteriors are Gaussian and can be computed recursively in closed form by the Kalman filter recursions.
+Our goal is to design a Gibbs updating step where that draws from the joint conditional posterior of the parameter paths $p(\v \theta_{0:T}|y_{1:T}, \cdot)$, using the dot $\cdot$ as a placeholder for all the other parameters in the model.
+Sampling is ideally performed by the following two steps: \begin{enumerate} \item compute the sequence of \emph{filtering distributions} $p(\v \theta_{t}|y_{1:t}, \cdot)$ for $t=0,\ldots,T$; \item sample from the \emph{joint smoothing distribution} $p(\v \theta_{0:T}|y_{1:T}, \cdot)$ via backward sampling, starting from the final filtering distribution $p(\v \theta_T|y_{1:T}, \cdot)$ and iterate back in time. \end{enumerate} For linear Gaussian models, the filtering posteriors are Gaussian and can be computed recursively in closed form by the Kalman filter recursions.
 The backward sampling step then simulates from multivariate Gaussian distributions.
 This is the Forward Filtering and Backward Sampling (FFBS) algorithm developed by \citet{carter1994gibbs} and \citet{fruhwirth1994data}.

-Conditional on the log-volatilities $\v h_{0:T}$, the model in \eqref{eq:ss_prior}-\eqref{eq:ss_measurement} is linear Gaussian in the transition model, but non-linear Gaussian in the measurement equation.
-There are a number of Sequential Monte Carlo (SMC) methods, also called particle methods, available for simulating from the joint smoothing posterior in non-Gaussian, non-linear state space models, see e.g. \citet{chopin2020introduction} and \citet{lindsten2013backward} for an overview.